Namooro/Java-developer-tasks/junit/src/main/petapp/README.md

 # Demo
-This app should show simple banking application run with cobertura, sonar, testNG
+This app should show simple banking application.
+Tasks: 2,3,4.
+run with cobertura, sonar, testNG